 - Stretch: Dip both hands in cold water.
 Slip your fingers under the dough on either side and lift the dough up about a foot or two above the counter.
 It should essentially be draped over your hands.
 (If the dough is sticking to the bowl, use a dough scraper or a spatula to loosen it.)
 Place it on the counter.

-- Fold: Sprinkle the top of the dough lightly with flour, and flip it over so the floured side is down.
+- Pinch: Sprinkle the top of the dough lightly with flour, and flip it over so the floured side is down.
 Pinch all of the edges into the center, like you are bundling up a sack.

 - Shape: Flip the dough over so the seams are on the counter.
-With your hands cupped around the top of the load, gently pull the dough ball towards you, tightening the shape.
+With your hands cupped around the top of the loaf, gently pull the dough ball towards you, tightening the shape.
 Continue this motion by rotating the dough so that the edges are tightened all around and it forms a nice ball.
 Lightly dust with flour.

 - After the 30-minute rise, place the loaf in the refrigerator while the oven preheats (at least 1 hour).